"Great workshop! It was highly interactive and entertaining. I am sure the learning will be more long-lasting than a normal talk-workshop."

-A highly improvised, interactive, and fun session that draws correlations between the principles of improv and your context.
+A highly interactive and fun session that uses improv comedy to help improve you in your context.

-Improvisation is simply the process of creating and performing spontaneously, without preparation.
-By this definition, we are all improvisers.
+Improvisation is simply the process of creating and performing spontaneously, without planning.
+By this definition, we are all improvisers!
 Since birth, we have all been living life without a script; making it up as we go.

-In this talk, I focus on the Improv principles themselves.
-After a brief introduction to Improv, I explain various Improv principles, demonstrate each with help from the audience, and then collaboratively (and improvisationally!) explore how the same Improv principles might be correlated and useful to various, different contexts and purposes.
+In this workshop, I focus on the Improv principles themselves.
+After a brief introduction to Improv, I explain various Improv principles, demonstrate each with help from the audience, and then collaboratively (and improvisationally!) explore how the same Improv principles might be correlated and useful to various, different contexts and purposes!

 Anyone interested in learning more about fundamental concepts applicable to improv and their specific domain.